-Sweet, juicy peaches snuggle between layers of cinnamon laced, tender rolls, and are topped with a crisp almond oat streusel.
-Finish them off with a drizzle of almond glaze, and you have yourself a very fine addition to the weekend.
+Sweet, juicy peaches snuggle between layers of cinnamon laced, tender rolls.
+Topped with a crisp almond oat streusel and finished off with a drizzle of almond glaze, peach streusel pie and cinnamon rolls unite!

 A classic cinnamon roll is always in vogue.
 It’s delicious, comforting, satisfying.
 All of the things.
 But I find a hard time applying the “if it ain’t broke, don’t fix it” way of thinking sometimes.
 This is especially true when I really can’t think of a reason why peaches wouldn’t dress up a cinnamon roll…or why a crunchy crown of almonds, rolled oats and brown sugar wouldn’t be amazing on top….or why an almond glaze wouldn’t just enhance the beautiful summer peach flavor…

 So I did it.
 I added the peaches, the streusel, and the almond glaze.
 And you know what?
 The rolls were amazing.
 We cleaned them out in record time.
 The one change I made from my test batch was…more peaches!
 My goal was to not to have hints of peaches, but at least a piece of peach in each bite but not so much that the rolls would be soggy from peach juice (read: overdoing a good thing.)

 Indeed there are recipes out there for one hour cinnamon rolls, (I love them and will be sharing a recipe for one soon) but to get a lush, tender, elastic crumb, there’s no substitute for rolling your sleeves up, kneading the dough (or letting your stand-mixer do it for you) and letting the dough rise long enough.
 The payoff is so well worth the little extra effort and time.
 And if you’re like me, you may even find yourself enjoying kneading the dough by hand.
 There’s something almost therapeutic about it, the repetitive motion slowly creating a silky smooth dough with no stickiness remaining.